Problem Solving With Others

 What It Looks Like

-A quick glance at how you can help students to develop their problem solving skills before conflicts occur.
+A quick glance at how you can help preschoolers develop their problem-solving skills

 Practice Solving Problems

 Encouraging children to think about and practice problem solving can prepare them to come up with solutions in the moment.